- Produce scatter plots, boxplots, and time series plots using ggplot.

 If not still in the workspace, load the data we saved in the previous lesson.

-ggplot2 is a plotting package that makes it simple to create complex plots from data in a data frame.
+ggplot2 is a plotting package that provides helpful commands to create complex plots from data in a data frame.
 It provides a more programmatic interface for specifying what variables to plot, how they are displayed, and general visual properties.
 Therefore, we only need minimal changes if the underlying data change or if we decide to change from a bar plot to a scatterplot.
 This helps in creating publication quality plots with minimal amounts of adjustments and tweaking.

 ggplot2 plots work best with data in the ‘long’ format, i.e., a column for every variable, and a row for every observation.
 Well-structured data will save you lots of time when making figures with

 ggplot graphics are built layer by layer by adding new elements.
 Adding layers in this fashion allows for extensive flexibility and customization of plots.

 To build a ggplot, we will use the following basic template that can be used for different types of plots:

 ggplot(data = <DATA>, mapping = aes(<MAPPINGS>)) + <GEOM_FUNCTION>()